facebook/react-native/docs/Timers.md

 });
 ```

-We strongly discourage using bare timers and always recommend using this mixin.
+We strongly discourage using `setTimeout(...)` and recommend using `this.setTimeout(...)`.
 This will eliminate a lot of hard work tracking down bugs.